mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Event listeners
 ###############

+.. vale off

 Mautic leverages Symfony's EventDispatcher to execute and communicate various actions through Mautic.
-Plugins can hook into these to extend the capability of Mautic.
+Plugins can hook into these to extend Mautic's capabilities.
 Refer to the :doc:`Extending Mautic <../components/api>` section of the documentation for some of the ways to do this.

+.. vale on

 .. code-block:: php